 In that regard, we’ve spent a lot of time on Demon’s Crest.
 I will admit, though, that it was a relatively easy development for us, because we had that foundation of the Red Arremer character from the Game Boy and Famicom versions to iterate on.

 —Any tips or tricks, or advice for players who get stuck?
 When I played the first time, I made it to stage IV and then got that ending.
 On my second playthrough I made it to stage VI, but didn’t know what to do after that and ended the game there.
 I couldn’t find all the items and gave up, I’m afraid.

 Fujiwara: That’s actually fine, and is the experience we intended players to have.
 If a player gets that far and is satisfied, that is of course fine too, but if you feel something is missing or not quite right—for those players, we want them to give it another go.
 Plus you’ll probably have gotten better at the action in the meantime.
 Using your newfound skills, you’ll probably make some new discoveries.

-Once you can fly, you’ll probably want to go explore all those areas you couldn’t reach before, right?
-We wanted players to take time and explore the world each time they get a new ability.
+Once you can fly, you’ll probably want to go back and explore all those areas you couldn’t reach before, right?
+We wanted players to take their time and explore the world each time they get a new ability.